What is National Debt?

 National debt can be issued by different levels of government from federal to municipal.
 The risk profile of the debt depends on the issuer.
 Municipal and provincial debt is deemed riskier than federal debt.

-Just like other kinds of debt, national debt also has different tenors.
-Most national debt is long-dated, and typically the yield on 10-year federal government bonds is considered the prevailing risk-free rate.
+Just like other kinds of debt, national debt also has different term lengths.
+Most national debt have a long maturity, and typically the yield on 10-year federal government bonds is considered the prevailing risk-free rate.

 3. Method of Repayment